Gogumee/3D-CODED/README.md

-# Template-Based Correspondences
+# 3D-CODED : 3D Correspondences by Deep Deformation

-This repository contains the source codes for the paper [Correspondences](http://imagine.enpc.fr/~groueixt/correspondences/).
+This repository contains the source codes for the paper [3D-CODED : 3D Correspondences by Deep Deformation](http://imagine.enpc.fr/~groueixt/correspondences/index.html).
 The task is to put 2 meshes in point-wise correspondence.
 Below, given 2 humans scans with holes, the reconstruction are in correspondence (suggested by color).

 <img src="README/mesh8.ply.gif" style="zoom:80%" /><img src="README/8RecBestRotReg.ply.gif" style="zoom:80%" />